-Place a 1.1 mm Nitinol guidewire into the drill hole next to the femoral guide wire to facilitate insertion of the 6 mm x 23 mm BioComposite Interference Screw.
-Loop the graft sutures into the eyelet of the K-wire and deliver the suture tails out of the lateral femur prior to the graft entering the femoral socket.
-Using a clamp as a pulley, pretension the graft and insert it into the socket with equal tension on both graft bundles.
+Loop the TightRope passing sutures (blue) into the eyelet of the spade pin and deliver the suture tails out of the lateral femur prior to the graft entering the femoral socket.
+Using a clamp as a pulley, pretension the graft and insert it into the socket with equal tension on both graft bundles as the TightRope is pulled out the lateral side.
+Maintain tension on graft until the TightRope Button is flipped on the cortical bone on the lateral side (inset).
+Note: If the button cannot flip because the sutures are too short, or excessive force must be used to flip the button, lengthen the TightRope sutures manually before passing and filling the button.
 Manually fixate the lateral patellar facet flush with the lateral femoral condyle with the knee at 30° of flexion.
-While maintaining tension on the graft, insert the 6 mm x 23 mm screw into the femur.